Offsetting the “Hidden Costs” of Breast Cancer

 - Use medicines on your insurer’s preferred drug list.
-Some health plans have a preferred drug list for prescription medicines, and those that are not on the list won’t be covered.
-Check to be sure your prescription is on the list, and if it’s not, ask your doctor if you can switch to medicines that are covered.
+Some health plans have a preferred drug list for prescription medicines.
+You may have to pay full price for a medicine that is not covered..
+Check to be sure your prescription is on the list.
+If it’s not, ask your doctor if you can switch to medicines that are covered.

 - Contact your insurance case manager or the Patient Advocate Foundation.
 Both are sources that will help you figure out what information your doctor needs to submit to the insurance company to get your medicines covered.

 - Find out if you qualify for a Patient Assistance Program (PAP).
-PAPs provide discount or free medicines to those who qualify, and some will help you file an appeal with your insurance company to cover certain medicines.
+PAPs provide discounted or free medicines to those who qualify.
+Some can also help you file an appeal with your insurance company to cover certain medicines.
 PAPs are available through state governments, charitable groups and some pharmaceutical companies.
 Your social worker, nurse or doctor should be able to find out if you qualify.